MEDROXYPROGESTERONE ACETATE injection, suspension

 Return to ovulation and fertility is likely to be delayed after stopping MPA Injectable Suspension, USP.
 In a large US study of women who discontinued use of MPA Injectable Suspension, USP to become pregnant, data are available for 61% of them.
 Of the 188 women who discontinued the study to become pregnant, 114 became pregnant.
 Based on Life-Table analysis of these data, it is expected that 68% of women who do become pregnant may conceive within 12 months, 83% may conceive within 15 months, and 93% may conceive within 18 months from the last injection.
 The median time to conception for those who do conceive is 10 months following the last injection with a range of 4 to 31 months, and is unrelated to the duration of use.
 No data are available for 39% of the patients who discontinued MPA Injectable Suspension, USP to become pregnant and who were lost to follow-up or changed their mind.

-Patients should be counseled that MPA Injectable Suspension, USP does not protect against HIV infection (AIDS) and other sexually transmitted diseases.
+Patients should be counseled that MPA Injectable Suspension, USP does not protect against HIV infection (AIDS) and other sexually transmitted infection.

 • 6 ADVERSE REACTIONS